ChenlizheMe/InfEngine/docs/learn/gameplay-ui-scenes.md

 A Button created through **UI > Button** already has a `UIButton` component.
 Its `interactable` state, visual transition settings, label, fill, and persistent **On Click ()** list are available in the Inspector.

+A new Canvas defaults to Screen Overlay.
+Two render modes exist: **Screen Overlay** draws after display encoding, on top of the finished image; **Camera Overlay** draws into the scene before post-processing, so scene effects can process the UI along with the geometry.
+Menu and HUD screens usually stay on Screen Overlay; choose Camera Overlay when the UI must react to bloom, color grading, or motion blur.

 ## Write the scene actions component {#scene-actions-component}

 Create `Assets/Scripts/scene_actions.py` with this complete component: